 - Efficiency – I use the van all year round – Not a lot of sun in winter and none under an inch or more of snow or even a few leaves)

 - Weight – most folk seem to have a huge battery bank as well as the solarpanels.
 I guess this is to cover the periods when the sun don’t shine

 - Elegance!!
 I’m an engineer – throwing technology at what should be a simple problem just goes against the grain.

 A few have also suggested that I am “roughing it” in some way.
-I use the lights, heating, and watch TV the same as anyone else.
+I use the lights, heating, and watch TV (on a laptop) the same as anyone else.
 My use of the van when wild camping is the same as anyone else’s.

 We have a 6Kg and a 13Kg gas bottle.
 The 6Kg lasted us two weeks in late November and early December.
 I would expect a month of the 13Kg one in winter – not bad for £26.